gustaf-kingq/1005---October-Web-Assignment/README.md

 - Working with others on the other hand feels natural as I can present great people skills.
 Although I'm not the first to step to the plate to lead a project, I would be lending ideas and suggestions as much as anyone and give a voice of reason if a sign of spite shows in the group.

+- Fast writer.
+If I'm in charge of having something written down, It'll be done in a flash as my typing speed is above average, in my own opinion.

 - I can play guitar too but doubt that'd be that big of a strength.

 ### What has the highest priority to you during work?: